gcxchange-gcechange/react-my-groups/README.md

 ## Summary

-Using Microsoft Graph, this webpart grabs the Office 365 groups the current user is a member of with links to the groups SharePoint site.
+Using Microsoft Graph, this webpart grabs the Office 365 groups the current user is a member of with links to the groups' SharePoint site.

-The webpart has been updated to include a grid like in addition to the compact layout as seen below:
+The webpart has been updated to include a grid style layout, in addition to the compact layout as seen below:
 ![Grid Demo](./assets/React-MyGroups_Grid.png)

 Compact Layout: